Continuous Release of Data Streams under both Centralized and Local Differential Privacy: More Details about

 \pak computes the smooth sensitivity of the empirical $p$-quantile, i.e., $\hat{x}_{p}$, as

 Here, $V^s$ is the sorted string of the first $m$ values of $V$ in ascending order, where $V^s(i)=0$ if $i < 1$ and $B$ if $i > m$.
 And $P$ is the rank of $\hat{x}_{p}$.
-After computing the smooth sensitivity, \cite{stoc:nissim07} sets the threshold $\theta$ as
+After computing the smooth sensitivity, Nissim et al.\cite{stoc:nissim07} sets the threshold $\theta$ as

 where $Z$ is a random variable from some specified distribution in order to satisfy DP.